 Focuses on the fundamental principles of how the human body is organized and how it functions.
 Topics include basic chemistry and biochemistry; cell structure and metabolism; tissues; integumentary, skeletal, muscular, nervous, and endocrine systems; and the special senses.
 Three credit hours of lecture and two hours laboratory time each week of a 15-week semester (or its equivalent).
 Lab fee.
-Prerequisite: BIO 105 or BIO 234 or consent of instructor.
 Offered fall semester.